 Yosemite National Park

-Perfectly nestled in magnificent Sierra Nevada mountains, Yosemite is a bucket list day trip for nature lovers.
-This sprawling national park dazzles and enchants visitors with 750 miles of nature trails, as well as towering mountains, forested valleys, majestic sequoia trees, and roaring waterfalls.
+Perfectly nestled in the magnificent Sierra Nevada mountains, Yosemite is a bucket list day trip for nature lovers.
+This sprawling national park dazzles and enchants visitors with 750 miles of nature trails, as well as towering mountains, verdant rolling hills, forested valleys, majestic sequoia trees, and roaring waterfalls.